awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-install.md

 ## Installing the AWS Encryption CLI<a name="install-sdk-cli"></a>

-Use `pip` to install the AWS Encryption CLI and the Python [cryptography library](https://cryptography.io/en/latest/) that it requires\.
+When you use `pip` to install the AWS Encryption CLI, it automatically installs the libraries that the CLI needs, including the [AWS Encryption SDK for Python](python.md), the Python [cryptography library](https://cryptography.io/en/latest/), and the [AWS SDK for Python \(Boto3\)](http://boto3.amazonaws.com/v1/documentation/api/latest/)\.

 **Note**
 If you are new to the AWS Encryption CLI, install the latest available version\.